dwringer/depth-from-obj-node/README.md

 ![depth from obj usage graph](https://raw.githubusercontent.com/dwringer/depth-from-obj-node/main/depth_from_obj_usage.jpg)

+### Installation:

+To install these nodes, simply place the included `.py` files in your `invokeai/.venv/Lib/site-packages/invokeai/app/invocations/` or `invokeai/.venv/Lib/Python3.10/site-packages/invokeai/app/invocations/` folder, depending on which one exists on your system.
+You may also have a slightly different Python version listed.
+Navigate to your invokeai folder, open up .venv/Lib and you can locate the appropriate folder from there.

 ### Depth Map from Wavefront OBJ

 Render depth maps from Wavefront .obj files (triangulated) using this simple 3D renderer utilizing numpy and matplotlib to compute and color the scene.